anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

 ipv6-address: ...
 svcb-params:
     coaptransport="coap-over-tcp" /* encoded as a numeric value */,
-    objectsecurity="edhoc"/* or ace-edhoc?, also encoded as a numeric value */, docpath="/dns",
+    /* or ace-edhoc?, also encoded as a numeric value */, objectsecurity="edhoc"
+    docpath="/dns",
     port=61616,
     oauth-aud="dns.example.com",